Royal Artillery: Formation to 1799

 Artillery was used by English troops as early as the Battle of Crécy in 1346, while Henry VIII established it as a semi-permanent function in the 16th century.
 Similarly in Scotland, artillery such as the 15th century bombard Mons Meg was kept in Edinburgh Castle.
-Until the British Civil Wars, the majority of military units in Britain were raised for specific campaigns and disbanded when they were over.
+Until the British Civil Wars, the military was composed primarily of what would later be termed the Militia, also known as the "Constitutional Force", which was recruited by different forms of conscription depending on the period, but this was not considered a standing army as, although constantly maintained in readiness, its members normally only were embodied for annual training.
+In wartime or emergency they could be embodied for the duration.
+These units and their members also could not be compelled to serve overseas on expeditionary campaigns.
+Military expeditionary units in England were raised for specific campaigns and disbanded when they were over.
 An exception were gunners based at the Tower of London, Portsmouth and other forts around Britain, who were controlled by the Ordnance Office and stored and maintained equipment and provided personnel for field artillery 'traynes' that were organised as needed.

 These personnel, responsible in peacetime for maintaining the forts with their garrison artillery (or coastal artillery), were the first regular artillerymen, organised in 1540 under the Master-General and Board of Ordnance, but paid directly by the Exchequer.
-The regular artillerymen of the District Establishments were responsible for upkeep of the fort and maintenance of equipment, and would be brought up to strength in wartime with untrained personnel drafted in from the British Army or the Militia.
+The regular artillerymen of the District Establishments were responsible for upkeep of the fort and maintenance of equipment, and would be brought up to strength in wartime with untrained personnel drafted in from the English Army or the Militia.
 The post of Captain of Fort was replaced (at least in England, if not in its colonies) with that of Governor following the Restoration.
 When Marlborough was restored as Master-General of the Ordnance in 1714, he initiated a series of reforms, which included splitting the existing Ordnance Service into artillery and sappers or engineers.
 The artillery were formed into two marching companies, each of 100 men, in 1716.